hashgraph/hedera-services/platform-sdk/docs/proposals/001-tss-rosters-design-proposal/proposal.md

 ### Metrics

-We propose that some metrics be added to track the progress of the TSS key material and votes accumulation in the Candidate Roster.
+We propose that some metrics be added such as `createTimestamp` of a Candidate Roster, and the time the roster was either adopted or discarded.
-Others may include create timestamp of a Candidate Roster, and how long voting took.

 ### Implementation and Delivery Plan